 Nearly half of the participants called for legislation to allocate additional staff positions dedicated to financial aid work.
 This request aligns with earlier concerns expressed around existing staff knowledge and capacity.
 Participants overwhelmingly emphasized the difficulties associated with an unfunded mandate and underscored the need for adequate resources before implementing new mandates.

-When discussing what it would take to make a policy like a FAFSA graduation requirement successful, one participant expressed:
+When discussing what would take to make a policy like the Universal FAFSA successful, one participant succinctly expressed it: